$\mathcal{U}$-bootstrap percolation: critical probability, exponential decay and applications: Exponential decay and applications

-For the first two items, using Lemma~3.1 of~\cite{Duminil19} we can repeat the proof of their Theorem~1.2, using the result of \cite{ODonnell05} (instead of its more general form, Theorem~1.1 of~\cite{Duminil19}) together with our replacement for their Lemma~3.2 -- Lemma~\ref{lem:exp:decay} -- and Russo's formula.
+\end{proof} With this Lemma we are ready to apply the method of~\cite{Duminil-Copin19} to prove Theorem~\ref{th:exp:decay}. \begin{proof}[Proof of Theorem~\ref{th:exp:decay}] Let us start by proving the theorem for subcritical models.
+For the first two items, using Lemma~3.1 of~\cite{Duminil-Copin19} we can repeat the proof of their Theorem~1.2, using the result of \cite{ODonnell05} (instead of its more general form, Theorem~1.1 of~\cite{Duminil-Copin19}) together with our replacement for their Lemma~3.2---Lemma~\ref{lem:exp:decay}---and Russo's formula.
 Setting

 this yields the following. \begin{itemize} \item If $q>\hat\qc$, then there exists $c(q)>0$ such that

 \item There exists $c>0$ such that for $q<\hat\qc$

 \end{itemize} We next prove that $\hat\qc=\qct$.